ZeeCoder/container-query/docs/getting-started.md

 > PostCSS plugin → Metadata → Runtime

-The plugin analyses the your CSS and extracts all container query related data, producing a metadata JSON file.
+The plugin analyses your CSS and extracts all container query related data, producing a metadata JSON file.

 Depending on your setup (Gulp / webpack, etc) this file could contain more than